 How had that happened?
 Because the entire Patriots kickoff team had overrun the ball.
 The Colts fan sitting next to me laughed so hard that he cried.
 The concept of tears of joy remained unfamiliar to Patriots fans.

-Later that season, when Patriots Owner Billy Sullivan decided to sign holdout Joe Kapp, the celebrated former quarterback of the NFC Champion Minnesota Vikings, he had the temerity to put Kapp in a Patriots’ uniform after arriving in Boston two hours before game time in front of forty thousand drunken louts at Harvard Stadium.
+Later that season, when Billy Sullivan decided to sign holdout Joe Kapp, the celebrated former quarterback of the NFC Champion Minnesota Vikings, he had the temerity to put Kapp in a Patriots’ uniform after arriving in Boston two hours before game time in front of 40,000 drunken louts at Harvard Stadium.

 For the next two hours, Pats fans continuously screeched and bellowed for Kapp to get into the game.
 When quarterback Mike Taliaferro had his bell rung in the fourth quarter, the people in the stands began to scream for Kapp to come onto the field, simultaneously cheering when Taliaferro was helped to the sidelines on a stretcher.